R1c4rdCo5t4/fcul-mei-notes/1sem/TFDis/5-read-write-register-abstraction.md

 - The value returned by a read is defined as follows:
 	- **If the read operation is not concurrent with write operations**, it returns the current value of the register (the value written by the last write)
 	- **If the read operation is concurrent with write operations**, it returns the value written by one of these writes or the last value of the register before these writes.
+- If a read invocation is concurrent with several write invocations, these writes are necessarily consecutive.

 ![](./resources/regular-register-example-1.png)
 - The only possible values for *v* are {0, 1, 2}.